Milind018/Redshift-Classifier/README.md

 The Redshift-Classifier's (X-Ray) documentation is available in this repository and also hosted on [readthedocs.io](https://gampen.readthedocs.io/) .
-Although the documentation is fairly complete; if you are trying to use  GaMPEN and run into issues, please get in touch with us!
+Although the documentation is fairly complete; if you are trying to use  Redshift-Classifier(X-Ray) Web-app and run into issues, please get in touch with us!

 # Publications
 The Redshift-Classifier(X-Ray) was initially introduced in the following publication.
-Please cite this publication if you make use of GaMPEN or some code herein.
+Please cite this publication if you make use of Redshift-Classifier(X-Ray) Web-app or some code herein.

 ``` tex
 @misc{dainotti2025grbredshiftclassifierfollowup,